SSHAHSOHIL/NBA-Prediction-Model/README.md

 # NBA Prediction Model

-This repository contains code for an NBA game outcome prediction model and a moneyline spread prediction model.
-Both models leverage historical NBA data to provide insights into game results and betting opportunities.
+This repository contains code for an NBA game outcome prediction model, moneyline spread prediction model, and a player props model.
+All three models leverage historical NBA data to provide insights into game results and betting opportunities.
 A Streamlit frontend allows users to explore past game outcomes, view model-generated win probabilities for hypothetical matchups, and assess the value of moneyline spreads.

 ## Overview